 Calcium is recommended to pregnant women in amounts anywhere from 1000mg to 1300mg per day, depending on your dietary habits and current calcium counts.
 The RDA (Recommended Dietary Allowance) for pregnant women is 1200 mg/day for ages 19-50 years old (9).

-Many people assume that they can get their daily amount of calcium simply by eating a salad or drinking a glass of milk a day, but it’s important to note that the absorption rate of these foods is much lower than other sources like supplements.
+Many people assume that they can get their daily amount of calcium simply by eating a salad or drinking a glass of milk a day, but it can be more difficult than it sounds.
 This means that you really have to monitor the amount of calcium you’re ingesting from all sources during pregnancy.

 Intense sweat sessions, working weight loss tips, lip-smacking recipes come in one package with the BetterMe app.
 And all of it is at your fingertips, start transforming your life now!